Polycaprolactone: Synthesis

+Applications

 Biomedical applications

 PCL is degraded by hydrolysis of its ester linkages in physiological conditions (such as in the human body) and has therefore received a great deal of attention for use as an implantable biomaterial.
 In particular it is especially interesting for the preparation of long term implantable devices, owing to its degradation which is even slower than that of polylactide.

 PCL has been widely used in long-term implants and controlled drug release applications.
 However, when it comes to tissue engineering, PCL suffers from some shortcomings such as slow degradation rate, poor mechanical properties, and low cell adhesion.
 The incorporation of calcium phosphate-based ceramics and bioactive glasses into PCL has yielded a class of hybrid biomaterials with remarkably improved mechanical properties, controllable degradation rates, and enhanced bioactivity that are suitable for bone tissue engineering.
 PCL–Hydroxyapatite composite scaffolds for bone tissue engineering can mimic the composition and morphology of the bone mineral phase and can be 3D printed into intricate designs.

 PCL has been approved by the Food and Drug Administration (FDA) in specific applications used in the human body as (for example) a drug delivery device, suture, or adhesion barrier.
 PCL is used in the rapidly growing field of human esthetics following the recent introduction of a PCL-based microsphere dermal filler belonging to the collagen stimulator class (Ellansé).

 Through the stimulation of collagen production, PCL-based products are able to reduce facial ageing signs such as volume loss and contour laxity, providing an immediate and long-lasting natural effect.
 It is being investigated as a scaffold for tissue repair by tissue engineering, GBR membrane.
 It has been used as the hydrophobic block of amphiphilic synthetic block copolymers used to form the vesicle membrane of polymersomes.

 A variety of drugs have been encapsulated within PCL beads for controlled release and targeted drug delivery.

 In dentistry (as the composite named Resilon), it is used as a component of "night guards" (dental splints) and in root canal filling.
 It performs like gutta-percha, has similar handling properties, and for re-treatment purposes may be softened with heat, or dissolved with solvents like chloroform.
 Similar to gutta-percha, there are master cones in all ISO sizes and accessory cones in different sizes and taper available.
 The major difference between the polycaprolactone-based root canal filling material (Resilon and Real Seal) and gutta-percha is that the PCL-based material is biodegradable, whereas gutta-percha is not.
 There is a lack of consensus in the expert dental community as to whether a biodegradable root canal filling material, such as Resilon or Real Seal is desirable.